The Tower of Druaga: Sequels and spin-offs

 The success of The Tower of Druaga would spawn a wave of sequels and spin-off games, collectively known as the Babylonian Castle Saga series.
 The first was released in 1986, The Return of Ishtar, which was based on the original prototype for Druaga.
-It was developed by Endo's game company, Game Studio, and published by Namco in arcades.
+It was developed by Endō's game company, Game Studio, and published by Namco in arcades.
 Taking place right after the events of the original, two players controlled Gilgamesh and Ki as they made their way to the bottom of Druaga's tower with the Blue Crystal Rod.
 In 1996 it was ported to the PlayStation as part of Namco Museum Vol. 4.
 A Famicom prequel game, The Quest of Ki, was released in 1988 — controlling Ki, the player was to make it to the top of Druaga's tower in search of the Blue Crystal rod, leading up to the events of the first game.

 A Super Famicom follow-up was released in 1994, The Blue Crystal Rod, also known as The Destiny of Gilgamesh.
 Gameplay was very different from earlier games, instead being a graphical adventure game with characters from the series.
 In 1996, two altered versions of the original game, Another Tower and Darkness Tower, were included as hidden extras in Namco Museum Vol. 3.
 They were made to be much harder than the original game and altered the requirements for finding the treasure.
 A Game Boy Color spin-off, Seme COM Dungeon: Drururuaga, was released in 2000.

 In 2004, Namco partnered with Arika to develop The Nightmare of Druaga: Fushigi no Dungeon for the PlayStation 2, one of the few Babylonian Castle Saga games to be localized outside Japan.
 Part of the Mystery Dungeon series, the game is notorious for its extreme difficulty, where death would revoke all of the player's items and half of their money.
 An online-based arcade game was released in 2005, Druaga Online: The Story of Aon, which was followed by a similar PC game in 2009, The Tower of Druaga: The Recovery of Babylim.
 A spin-off game, The Labyrinth of Druaga, was released for Japanese mobile phones on January 12, 2011.